ravedappeport/dlrappeport/personal-site/content/about.md

     <img src="/img/aboutMe/dlrappeport.jpeg">
 </p>

-I live in New York City and currently work at Bread, a technology company that partners with e-commerce merchants and financial institutions to create pay over time solutions.
+I live in New York City and currently work at Vareto, a startup that is working to build a leading SaaS platform for FP&A teams.
 This is my personal website and a place where I hope to keep myself intellectually honest about topics that interest me.
-At the moment, these topics fall broadly into the following:

-- Interesting data stuff
-- Technology and startups
-- Anything else I may feel like writing about in a particular month